Phone888.995.7575

 For others, owning a multifamily structure–or multidwelling unit (MDU)–is more appealing for a number of reasons:

-Whatever your motivation, it’s important to know the different types of multifamily properties for sale should you decide to become an owner.
-Multifamily dwellings are typically considered commercial real estate, so working with an experienced commercial agent is a great way to get to know what’s available in your area.
-Also feel free to connect with Ron Sanford, our Commercial Division vice president.
+Whatever your motivation, it’s important to know the different types of multi-family properties for sale should you decide to become an owner and enjoy the benefits of owning a home.
+Multi-family dwellings are typically considered commercial real estate, so working with an experienced commercial agent is a great way to get to know what’s available in your area.
+Also, feel free to connect with Ron Sanford, our Commercial Division vice president.

 How many MDUs are there?